lspss93189/scrappybara/docs/document.md

 `Document.entities`

-Returns a list of [Entities](entity.md): all named-entities found in the document.
+Returns a list of [Entities](entity.md): named-entities found in the entire document, linked to an URI.